rubynikal/rubynikal/README.md

 - 👋 Hi, I’m @rubynikal
 - 👀 I’m interested in broadening my knowledge in IT and coding and learning new skills that will be useful in the future
-- 🌱 I’m currently learning a bit of everything (web developement, databases, python flask etc)
-- 📫 Idk how to reach me
 - 😄 Pronouns: she/her
 - - ⚡ Fun fact im an avid cat lover